-Student personalized learning plans shall help inform the structures and services put in place to support individual student learning.
+Student personalized learning plans should help inform the structures and services put in place to support individual student learning.
 Provision of specific student supports, including relevant accommodations, shall be detailed within a student's IEP or 504 plan as required by federal law.
 Tiered systems of support should also integrate elements of early multi-tiered systems of support (EMTSS) as relevant, to ensure that comprehensive and integrated systems of support are in place for all preK-12 students.
+Commented [SB20]: The second part of 16 165(6) restated here -- re CTE programs.